tfrengler/CSSelenium/README.md

 ```

 If you call **GetDirectChildren()** on **section** you'll only get the **divs**.
 If you call **GetDescendants()** you'll get both the **divs**, **p's** and the **span**.

+# TODO:

+I know I said there's no roadmap but there might still be things I'd like to change/add when I get the chance:
+- The option to auto-download webdrivers
+I once saw this done by another Selenium framework and it was awesome.
+I'm pretty sure this could be pulled off but it's a bigger deal than just adding a few new methods.